stefanledin/responsify-wp/README.txt

 7.

 == Changelog ==
+= 1.7.1 =
+* Bugfix.
+The $content_width variable in functions.php could make the generated markup to be slightly incorret.

 = 1.7.0 =
 * Works on featured images out of the box.
 * Apply RWP on custom content filters using the rwp_add_filters filter.